top of page

 People are receiving more:

-• and AI interfaces they never requested
+AI interfaces they never requested.

+…than they are receiving clear communication or training.
+What this creates is not innovation—it’s cognitive overload.
 Professionals feel like they’re constantly two steps behind the software they used to feel confident using.
+And when confidence drops, fear rises.

 Turning AI Off Is Not Failure — It’s Strategy